Almost algebraic actions of algebraic groups and applications to algebraic representations: The space of norms and seminorms

-It follows that any seminorm is homothetic to a seminorm with Lipschitz constant less than one.
-Thus, it suffices to prove that the set $S^1(E)$ of seminorms with Lipschitz constant less or equal to 1 is compact and metrizable, and that the map $(g,s)\to gs$ is continuous from $\GL(E)\times S^1(E)$ to $S'(E)$.
-Compactness comes from the fact that $S^1(E)$ is homeomorphic to a closed subset of $\prod_{v\in E} \left[0,\|v\|\right]$.
-Given that embedding, metrizability comes from the fact that elements of $S^1(E)$ are 1-Lipschitz and $E$ is separable.
+It follows that $S_1(E)$ is homeomorphic to $S(E)$.
+The metrizability of $S_1(E)$ comes from the fact that $S_1(E)$ is a closed subset of the space of continuous functions on $E$, which is metrizable because $E$ is separable.